 The high-stress conditions of military life can challenge one's mental and physical well-being.
 Service members face stressors such as deployment, combat, separation from family and friends, the death of fellow service members, as well as dealing with behavioral and physical conditions.
-While active duty family members face stressors such as adjusting to the service member’s deployment, frequent reassignments, irregular schedules, disruption to routines, as well as living far away from family and friends.
+Active duty family members may face stressors such as adjusting to the service member’s deployment, frequent reassignments, irregular schedules, disruption to routines, as well as living far away from family and friends.

 Our behavioral health team is committed to your mental and physical well-being.
 We recognize that service to country can present unique challenges that may involve personal sacrifice.
 Sometimes these challenges are difficult to overcome.
 We are here to help.
-Explore the options below to see how we can assist you.